No.12 Conflicts of Interest in Criminal and Crime & Corruption Commission Proceedings

 4. In what circumstances can a firm represent two current clients, and avoid conflicts of interest?

-The guidelines state that the practitioner must advise the clients of the risks and consequences of the same firm or practitioner representing co-accused as soon as reasonably practicable, and that the provision of such advice should be recorded in writing.
+The guidelines state that the practitioner must advise the clients of the risks and consequences of the same law practice or practitioner representing co-accused as soon as reasonably practicable, and that the provision of such advice should be recorded in writing.
 The guidelines also recommend that certain information, adopted by the Law Institute, should be provided to such co-accused advising that if there is or likely to be, conflict regarding the accused’s role and culpability in the crime, co-accused should be represented by different solicitors.

 5. What are the rules surrounding joint-representation at Crime & Corruption Commission hearings?